SystemsApproach/private5g/core.rst

 latency.
 Loss or latency can cause connections to be dropped, which in turn forces UEs to repeat the process of attaching to the core.
-In practice, not all UEs handle this elegantly, sometimes ending up in a “stuck” state.
+In practice, not all UEs handle this elegantly, sometimes ending up in a "stuck" state.

-Magma addresses the challenge of unreliable backhaul in two ways.
+Magma addresses the challenge of unreliable backhaul in several ways.
 First, Magma frequently avoids sending messages over the backhaul entirely by running more functionality in the AGW, which are located close to the radio as seen above.
 Functions that would be centralized